SAP/jenkins-library/documentation/docs/index.md

 #### Extensibility

 For the vast majority of _standard_ projects, the features of the ready-made pipelines should be enough to implement [Continuous Delivery](https://martinfowler.com/bliki/ContinuousDelivery.html) with little effort in a best-practice compliant way.
-If you require more flexibility, our documentation on [Extensibility][extensibility] discusses available options.
+If you require more flexibility, our documentation on [Extensibility][piper-doc-extensibility] discusses available options.

 #### API